-Pediatric Skills Checklist:
+Pediatric Skills

 Students should gain familiarity with the following procedures and seek opportunities to observe, assist, or perform them under the guidance of their attending.
-The following Pediatrics Skills Checklist can be found on eMedley:

 Core Entrustable Professional Activities (EPAs) are tasks or responsibilities that students can perform unsupervised once they have attained sufficient competence.
 Students are required to obtain assessment and coaching on the EPAs listed below.